CCBDA-UPC/Assignments-2020/Lab04.md

 1. See the *Application name* and the *Environment name* at its place.
 Feel free to change the names.

-2. For *Domain*, leave blank to get a random host name (i.e., gsgSignup-d6rrp-env).
+2. For *Domain*, leave it blank to get a random host name (i.e., gsgSignup-d6rrp-env).
 Alternatively, you can type a host name that you like better, if it is available.
 The URL we are going to use to access the project will be something like: `http://gsgSignup-d6rrp-env.eu-west-1.elasticbeanstalk.com/`.

 3. For *Platform*, choose *Preconfigured platform* and select **Preconfigured Python**. **DO NOT SELECT** *Preconfigured - Docker - Python*.